Capgemini/microsoft-team-labs/codelabs/alm-development-hub-usage.md

 - missing solution dependencies
 - solution import timeout

-In this event, the solution merge with transition into a **Failed** status and a note will be added to a the timeline.
+In this event, the solution merge will transition into a **Failed** status and a note will be added to a the timeline.
 If the development solution failed to import the note will include import error resembling this note:

 ![solution-merge-import-note.png](.attachments/alm-hub-usage/solution-merge-import-note.png)

-Otherwise, if any other error occurs, a more generic note is created with includes a link to the Cloud Flow run which you can you to diagnose the fault.
+Otherwise, if any other error occurs, a more generic note is created which includes a link to the Cloud Flow run which you can use to diagnose the fault.
 To make the hyperlink clickable, use the expand toggle on the right of the note.

 ![solution-merge-generic-note.png](.attachments/alm-hub-usage/solution-merge-generic-note.png)